 When a public servant makes a disclosure under The Public Interest Disclosure Act, the first step is to assess whether the allegations fit a definition of wrongdoing under the Act.
-If they do, we then determine the most appropriate course of action: we might see if there are steps we can take to help resolve the matter within the government institution; we might refer the matter to the government institution; we might conduct an investigation.
+If they do, we then determine the most appropriate course of action: we might see if there are steps we can take to help resolve the matter within the government institution; we might refer the matter to the government institution to deal with under its internal disclosure procedures; or we might conduct an investigation.